 During the opening credits, we see pictures of the "Lucky Seven" from their childhood like in a photo album.
 The final photo of the Paramount cinema segues into the actual one in Derry.
 The camera pulls back from the title IT, and it turns from white to red.
 In Pt 2, the final photo of a hotel segues into the one the "Lucky Seven" are staying at.
 At the end of both parts, Pennywise's laugh is heard.
 See more »

-Part 2 starts with Bill arriving at the Derry cemetery.
-This completely cuts out his conversation with the woman at the hotel checkout desk, along with the opening credits.
+THE BEGINNING OF PART 2: Starts with Bill arriving at the Derry cemetery.
+This completely cuts out his arrival at the hotel, the conversation with the woman at the desk, a short scene in his hotel room, the full ride in a taxi to the cemetery along with the opening credits.

 Was this review helpful to you?

 | Report this